Stealth7777/OfficeDocs-Enterprise/Enterprise/using-the-object-cache-with-sharepoint-online.md

 ms.custom: Adm_O365
 search.appverid: SPO160
 ms.assetid: 38bc9c14-3826-449c-beb6-b1003bcbeaaf
-description: "This article explains the difference between using the object cache in SharePoint Server 2013 on-premises and SharePoint Online."
+description: "This article explains how object cache works in SharePoint Server 2013/2016 on-premises and why you can't use it in SharePoint Online."
 ---

-# Using the object cache with SharePoint Online
+# Why you can't use the object cache with SharePoint Online

-This article explains the difference between using the object cache in SharePoint Server 2013 on-premises and SharePoint Online.
+This article explains how object cache works in SharePoint Server 2013/2016 on-premises and why you can't use it in SharePoint Online.

-There is significant negative impact of relying on the object cache in SharePoint Online deployment.
-Any dependency on object cache in SharePoint Online will reduce the reliability of your page.
+Given the fact that some very popular classic publishing features like Structural Navigation and the Content Query Web Part were originally designed to explicitly use object cache, it is important to review the requirements to have such features enabled as they have a negative impact on performance in SharePoint Online as a result.

-## How the SharePoint Online and SharePoint Server 2013 object cache works
+## How SharePoint 2013/2016 object cache works

-When SharePoint Server 2013 is hosted on-premises, the customer has private front-end web servers that host the object cache.
-This means the cache is dedicated to one customer and is only limited by how much memory is available and allocated to the object cache.
-Because only one customer is served in the on-premises scenario the front-end web servers typically have users making requests to the same sites over and over.
+When SharePoint Server 2013/2016 is hosted on-premises, the server farm has front-end web servers that host the object cache.
+This means the cache is dedicated for that farm and is only limited by how much memory is available and allocated to the object cache.
+Because only one customer is served in the on-premises scenario the front-end web servers typically have users making requests to the same servers over and over again.
 This means that the cache gets full quickly and remains full of the list query results and SharePoint objects that your users are requesting on a regular basis.

 ![Shows traffic and load to on-premises front-end web servers](media/a0d38b36-4909-4abb-8d4e-4930814bb3de.png)

-As a result, the second time a user visits a page, the page load time improves.
-After a minimum of four loads of the same page, the page is cached on all of the front-end web servers.
+As a result, the second time a user visits a page, the page load time improves as they would normally be accessing the page via the same server they did the last time or other users have accessed the same web / pages and have therefore populated the object cache on the servers.

-In contrast, in SharePoint Online there are many more servers but also many more sites.
-Each user may connect to a different front-end web server that doesn't have the cache populated.
-Or, perhaps the cache does get populated for a server, but the the next user to that front-end web server requests a page from a different site.
+In contrast, in SharePoint Online there are many more front-end web servers and if object cache were enabled it would negatively affect performance. and as there are so many front-end web servers, each user will connect to a different front-end web server each time they connect.
+Object cache would negatively affect the performance as it would need to be populated each timecache does get populated for a server, but the the next user to that front-end web server requests a page from a different site.
 Or, even if the next user requests the same page as on their previous visit, they are load-balanced to a different front-end web server that doesn't have that page in its cache.
 In this last case, caching doesn't help the users at all.

 In the following figure, each dot represents a page that a user is requesting and where it cached.
 Different colors represent different customers making shared use of the SaaS infrastructure.